kanakpandit17/Medifine/README.md

 Application Link & Future Scope:

-Following is the link of our app:
+Following is the youtube link of our app:

 1. The application be further developed according to user feedbacks.
 2. Also, we can generate the lists of nearby hospitals/dieticians through API which fetches the related database.